 If space is tricky, consider a bathtub in the bedroom with just a small area sectioned off for the toilet and basin.

-Shower rooms and guest en suites
+Planning shower rooms, wet rooms and guest en suites

 Shower rooms and guest en suites can often be squeezed into a surprisingly small footprint using space-saving fittings and a cloakroom basin.
 Keep it simple, safe with thermostatic valve showers and easy to clean.